saravanachellam/SYD_DAT_3/README.md

 * Read [Analyzing the Analyzers](http://cdn.oreillystatic.com/oreilly/radarreport/0636920029014/Analyzing_the_Analyzers.pdf) for a useful look at the different types of data scientists.
 * Read about some [Markdown Techniques](http://daringfireball.net/projects/markdown/syntax)
-* Write a summary of
+* Write a summary of 2 chapters of [The Data Science Handbook](http://www.thedatasciencehandbook.com/) in Markdown and submit a change request in the Lab Directory